• Skip to main content

 4. Fold in chopped pecans.

-5. Spoon 1½-inch balls of dough onto parchment paper-lined baking sheets and bake until golden.
+5. Spoon 1½-inch balls of dough onto parchment paper-lined baking sheets and bake until golden, 12 to 15 minutes.

 • Be sure to use raw, unsalted pecans to make this recipe.
 You can even buy the pecans pre-chopped.

-• Make sure both the eggs and butter are at room temperature before beginning the recipe.
+• Make sure both the eggs and butter are at room temperature before beginning the recipe, this ensures that the cookies are crispy on the edges and chewy in the center.

 • These would make great pecan Christmas cookies!
 They're a fairly sturdy cookie, so they'd be perfect for gifting or including in cookie boxes.